spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-custom-registries/deploy-custom-registries.md

 ## Limitations

 There are limitations to using the local Harbor image registry and authenticated registries.
-The following table shows you which combinations are supported or unsupported.
+The following table shows you which combinations are supported.

 | Feature                         | Can be used with                                                   | Cannot be used with                                             |
 | ------------------------------- | ------------------------------------------------------------------ | --------------------------------------------------------------- |